Back to writing

 As long as a pregnant woman thinks she hasn't been spied on, she'll use the coupons.

-Whether the Target story is true or not, it has become extremely well known and has surely sparked the imagination of many an advertiser and thus contributes to the advertising landscape today.
+I think the Target story is fake, or greatly enhanced, but nevertheless it has become extremely well known.
+It has surely sparked the imagination of many an advertiser and thus contributes to the advertising landscape today.
 Any competent advertiser who is accurately tracking you will be sure to recover their plausible deniability by adding noise, thanks in part to this story.

 Why do I think the Target story may be false?

 The article cites "an employee who participated in the conversation", so nobody was willing to put their name on these quotes, giving the author free reign to embellish.
-The father's last quote sounds like it was written by an author, though oddly they forgot to mention that he received a round of applause and $100 for his humility.
+The tidy plotline and the father's eloquence sound like the conceit of an author, though oddly they forgot to mention that he received a round of applause and $100 for his humility.

 Even if the coupon packets were distributed at random, they're bound to hit this kind of situation at least once with an audience of Target's size.
 This is a typical statistical "surprise" .